FAIRmat-NFDI/AreaA-data_modeling_and_schemas/PPMS_CPfS_Dresden/cpfs_ppms/README.md

 **Important note:** Most of the additional features are for now oly available for the ETO measurement mode of the PPMS.

+## Installation

+To use the CPFSPPMSMeasurement plugin, install it and the underlying PPMSMeasurement plugin according to [this](https://nomad-lab.eu/prod/v1/docs/howto/oasis/plugins_install.html) guide.

 ## Additional functionalities

 All functions of the PPMSMeasurement plugin are executed first.
 After that, the following additional steps are performed.